Skip to content

 Gluteal Muscles

-These muscle include the gluteus maximus, gluteus medius, gluteus minimus, and tensor fasciae latae.
-The gluteus Maximus is the most powerful and largest muscle in the buttocks.
-It is the strongest external rotator muscle of the hip.
+This muscle include the gluteus maximus, gluteus medius, gluteus minimus, and tensor fasciae latae.
+The gluteus Maximus is the buttocks' most potent and most significant muscle.
+It is the most vital external rotator muscle of the hip.

 Iliopsoas Muscle